 For example, sleep gummies.

-Sleep gummies are a gummy supplement containing compounds and nutrients that aid in sleep (including magnesium and melatonin).
+Sleep gummies are a gummy supplement containing compounds and nutrients that aid sleep (including magnesium and melatonin).

-Another new, growing supplement category is irish moss.
+Another new, growing supplement category is Irish moss.

 Finally, we’ve got turmeric coffee.